hashicorp/vault-plugin-secrets-gcp/README.md

 and have a basic understanding of how Vault works.
 Otherwise, first read this guide on how to [get started with Vault](https://www.vaultproject.io/intro/getting-started/install.html).

-If you are using Vault v0.9.6 or above, this plugin is packaged with Vault and by default can be enabled by running:
+If you are just interested in using this plugin with Vault, it is packaged with Vault and by default can be enabled by running:

 ```sh